ericjohnlinsangan/Exam/README.md

 - password: P@ssword!123

 ## Notes
-- I also created test unit for UsersController only
+- I also created test unit for UsersController and UserService only
 - Pagination is by 5
 - You can run tests using `php artisan test`